Food for Thought: Back-to-School Tips for Boosting Kids’ Brain Health

 Our top foods for kids’ brain energy are:

-Wholegrains, Fruits and Vegetables
+1. Wholegrains, Fruits and Vegetables

 The brain consumes more than 50% of dietary carbohydrates, with approximately 80% of those being used for energy purposes alone 2.
 As such, carbohydrates are an extremely important macronutrient to consume for brain energy.
 However, not all carbohydrates are created equal.

 Low glycaemic index (GI) carbohydrates, referring to carbohydrates that are digested slower and have a reduced impact on post-prandial (post-meal) blood glucose (sugar) response, have been shown to be the preferential choice when it comes to supporting sustained energy release 3.

-Legumes, Nuts and Dark Leafy Greens The collective effect of the B vitamins are particularly important to numerous aspects of brain function including energy and neurotransmitter production, and the synthesis of numerous neurochemicals and signalling molecules 4.And while most studies focus on the small sub-set of B9, B6 and B12, evidence suggests that adequate levels of all eight B vitamins, including B1, B2, B3, B5 and biotin (B7) as well, is essential for optimal physiological and neurological functioning.
-This is in fact so much so, that observations from human research clearly shows that a significant proportion of the population of developed countries suffer from deficiencies or insufficiencies of the B vitamins, and that in the absence of an optimal diet, supplementation of the B vitamins is recommended for preserving brain health 4.
-Foods that contain a variety of the B vitamins include legumes, mushrooms, nuts, wholegrain cereals, leafy vegetables, eggs and high quality meats and fish.
+This is in fact so much so, that observations from human research clearly shows that a significant proportion of the population of developed countries suffer from deficiencies or insufficient amounts of the B vitamins, and that in the absence of an optimal diet, supplementation of the B vitamins is recommended for preserving brain health 4.

 Foods for learning, concentration, memory and focus